Reporting Security Issues

 - Liferay Marketplace:

-- We appreciate submissions for all applications that are owned by Liferay, but we do not give credit for applications that are labeled as “Labs”.
+- We accept reports for all applications that are owned by Liferay, but we may not give credit in our hall of fame for applications that are labeled as “Labs”.

 - We currently only accept reports for critical vulnerabilities (e.g., server compromise, authentication bypass, complete service unavailability)

-The following are common submissions we receive that we consider as acceptable risk, false-positive, and/or out-of-scope.
+The following are common reports we receive that we consider as acceptable risk, false-positive, and/or out-of-scope.

 - Email address aliasing: Although some email providers support plus (+) aliasing and ignore dots (.), these are not a part of the email standard.
 Some email providers do not support these email aliasing scheme and will treat these email addresses as different accounts.
 We don’t believe that maintaining a list of email providers that support email aliasing is a good use of our development effort at this time.